WiiLink24/web/src/content/guide/demae.md

 ### "I got error -1017 when installing the Food Channel WAD!
 What do I do?"

 > This is a known issue with the patcher!
 In the meantime, you will find a file titled Demae.wad on the root of your SD card.
 Use your favorite WAD manager to install!

-### "I got error -1022 when installing the Food Channel WAD!
-What do I do?"

-> Using your favorite WAD manager, uninstall the Food Channel, and install again.
-For many, this means going to the location the Food Channel WAD is located, and pressing the - (minus) button on your Wii remote, and pressing A to uninstall.
-Then, install the WAD again.

 ### "I'm getting an error message when adding food to my basket!
 What do I do?"